aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

 # Storage

-In my case for storage I'm using Synology NAS server, I wasn't thinking about adding more disk space to nodes
+In my case for storage I'm using Synology NAS server.
+It is enough for me

 ```yaml
 # helmfile